isomerpages/moe-tanglinsec/_about-us/Our History.md

 The school celebrated its Silver Jubilee (25th Anniversary) Celebrations in 1989, with Dr Tay Eng Soon, Senior Minister of State for Education as the Guest of Honour.
 He said: _“Tanglin Technical can take pride in being one of the pioneer technical schools which helped prepare young Singaporeans for industrialisation.
 In that sense, Tanglin Technical is part of Singapore’s history.”

-Tanglin Technical Secondary School was moved to West Coast Road (our current location) in 1993, and was renamed **Tanglin Secondary School**.
-In that year, we also adopted ‘**Strive for Success’** as our motto.
+Tanglin Technical Secondary School was moved to West Coast Road (our current location) in 1993, and was renamed <b>Tanglin Secondary School</b>.
+In that year, we also adopted <b>‘Strive for Success’</b> as our motto.
 Programmes focusing on the holistic development of the students were introduced, including BASIC (character education) programme, Student Leadership Development Programme, Aesthetic Education Programme, Interdisciplinary Project Work, Innovation & Enterprise, and Sports Education Programme.
 Partnership with the various Polytechnics led to the introduction of the Applied Subject on ‘Fundamentals of Electronics’ and Advanced Elective Modules.

 In 2016, Tanglin Secondary School merged with Clementi Woods Secondary School and started a new chapter of its journey, driven with the strengths from each of the schools in its fold.
-The school motto was updated to ‘**Leaders of the Future, Pride of the Community**’ to reflect its new mission to prepare its students for an ever-changing world.
+The school motto was updated to <b>‘ Leaders of the Future, Pride of the Community’ </b> to reflect its new mission to prepare its students for an ever-changing world.

 List of distinguished Principals of Tanglin Secondary School:<br>